K-1 Visa for a Fiancé

 Get the Medical Examination

-The K-1 visa interview will take place at a U.S. embassy or consulate near the beneficiary.
-The K-1 applicant and generally any children that will receive K-2 visas should attend.
+The embassy will typically schedule an interview soon after they've collected these documents.
+The K-1 visa applicant and generally any children who you want to receive K-2 visas should attend.
 In some cases, the U.S. citizen may attend, but it is not required.

-The embassy will provide the applicant with a letter that includes a list of items to bring.
+The embassy will provide the fiancé visa applicant with a letter that includes a list of items to bring.
 Typically, the applicant will need to take the following items:

 - Passport valid for at least six months beyond intended period of stay in the U.S.